 The garden was begun by John and Enid May in the 1970s.
-The Mays successfully raised hybrid plants and even incorporated an old airplane as a garden feature!
+The Mays successfully raised hybrid plants and even incorporated an old aeroplane as a garden feature!
 Later owners Kevin and Sally Martin extended the garden and built a formal garden area and water features.
 Since 1994 the garden has been run by Neil Lucas who has developed the naturalistic style that is Knoll's trademark.
 The latest iteration of the garden also introduced many unusual and rare plants; also a feature of this nationally recognised garden.

-The four acre garden sits alongside a specialist nursery selling grasses and flowering perennials.
+The four-acre garden sits alongside a specialist nursery selling grasses and flowering perennials.
 Self-serve drinks are available.
 There is plenty of car parking.
 Picnickers are requested to use the car park rather than the gardens.
 The gardens are accessible for wheelchair-users, but you will need a helper.

 About Knoll Gardens

 Address: Stapehill Road, Hampreston, Wimborne, Dorset, England, BH21 7ND

 Photo Credit: Images kindly provided by Knoll Gardens